 Classifying Your Heavy Truck

 Trucks come in all shapes and sizes, so it’s best to start with the basics, the classification of your trucks.
 Currently in the United States there are 8 truck classes, while class 2 has a subcategory.
 Since heavy trucks are the best, they saved them for last.
 Classes 7 & 8 consist of heavy trucks with a weight limit from 26,001 – 33,001 and beyond.
 These are the baddest of the bad.
-Choosing the proper heavy truck insurance is vital to insuring these big rigs properly.
+Choosing the proper car hauler insurance is vital to insuring these big rigs properly.

 Here are a few examples of classes: